Ckarst/azure-content/articles/sql-database-connect-query.md

 ## Step 4: Substitute real connection information

--In the source code you pasted, replace the *<Your_Connection_String>* placeholder with the connection string, and be sure to replace *your_password_here* in that string with your actual password.
+In the source code you pasted, replace the *<Your_Connection_String>* placeholder with the connection string, and be sure to replace *your_password_here* in that string with your actual password.

 ## Step 5: Run the application